yakra13/ccd/docs/7-1-answers.md

 **Dictionaries**
 > Data structure that stores key-value pairs.
 Keys are unique and immutable and are associated with a value.
-Particulary useful for efficient lookups as a key indexes directly to its value as well as useful for representing other types of data formats such as JSON.
+Particularly useful for efficient lookups as a key indexes directly to its value as well as useful for representing other types of data formats such as JSON.

 **List**
 > Mutable collection of data items.
 Items in a list can be added and removed from the list, growing and shrinking to the required size.
 Useful for data set that have an unknown or non-fixed size due to its ability to grow.
 A list can also be ordered which can be necessary for many applications tho its lookup times are slower.